What are ACH Payments?

 How ACH Payments Work

-ACH payments are processed through a centralized clearinghouse that manages the routing of funds between participating financial institutions.
+ACH payments are processed through a centralized clearing house that manages the routing of funds between participating financial institutions.
 The process begins when an originator (such as an employer or business) initiates a transaction, which is then transmitted to the ACH network.
 The network sorts and delivers these transactions to the appropriate receiving institutions, which then credit or debit the accounts accordingly.

 Types of ACH Payments